beejjorgensen/starlanes-info/doc/starlanes-spec.md

 When merging, we increase the size of the larger company by that of the smaller.
 But when do we add `1` more for the played move, itself?

+## Modern Implementation Notes

+Some potential options to the core logic:

+* Solo mode
+* Computer players
+* Network play
+* Different size maps
+* Bug fix for computing the size of a company after a merge, OB1
+* Allow stock trades to be done in any order, not just alphabetical
+* Better candidate move logic that can't infinite loop
+  * Just end the game if there's no room for all candidates
+* Variable number of candidates
+* Black holes that add `-500` value to a company
+  * If the company falls below `0` price per share, the entire thing is eaten up
+* End the game when a certain percentage of the map is full, not just on move count.